AbdallahAH0/Data-Structures-OppoTrain/README.md

 6. LinkedQueue
 7. DoublyLinkedList
 8. CircularLinkedList
-9. java BinaryTree
+9. BinaryTree
-10. java BinarySearchTree
+10. BinarySearchTree
-11. java TreeTraversals
+11. TreeTraversals
-12. java MinHeap
+12. MinHeap
-13. java Graph
+13. Graph
-14. java HashTable
+14. HashTable

 each section will contain the implemenation, Time Complexity, Usage and the run.
 ----------------------------------------------------------------------------------------------------------------